Student Handbook

 Seattle Central is well served by excellent transit service.
 Metro routes 8, 9, 10, 11, 43, 49 and 60 provide either direct or adjacent access to the campus on Broadway and E. Pine.
 The LINK light rail Capitol Hill station is located adjacent to campus and provides a direct link to the University of Washington to the north, and downtown, Beacon Hill and the Rainier Valley to the south.
 Seattle Central offers a deeply discounted transit pass called an ORCA card.
 This card is valid for use on all regional buses, the Link Light Rail, the Sounder trains that travel to Tacoma and Everett, and also the South Lake Union and First Hill streetcars and King County-operated Fast Ferries and Water Taxis.
 Please inquire at the Transportation Office for more information.

-Transportation Services Office
+Transportation Services Office:

 Room BE 1143